 This overlapping area is the Zone of Despair.
 Many everyday activities are within the Zone of Despair.
 They include:

 - Frivolous spending

-These activities are alluring and complacency pushes us toward them, so we tend to spend more time than we should in our Zones of Despair.
+These activities are alluring and pleasurable, and Complacency pushes us toward them, so we tend to spend more time than we should doing them.

-Some idiots push their Sanity Line.
-They think they’re “getting out of their comfort zones,” so it’s a good thing to do.
+People push against their Sanity Line thinking they’re “getting out of their Comfort Zones,” which we’re all told is a good thing to do.
 It’s not.
 It’s insane.
-Doing so only moves your comfort zone further away from its potential.
+Doing so only pushes your Comfort Zone further away from its Potential.